Home » Vegetables » Bacon Brussels Sprouts

 Sprinkle a few more chopped nuts on top if you’d like (just for that pretty presentation), and then … serve ’em up!

-(And be prepared for all those folks who claim not to like Brussel sprouts to have a little sprout epiphany.
-Welcome, Brussel sprout converts!)
+(And be prepared for all those folks who claim not to like Brussels sprouts to have a little sprout epiphany.
+Welcome, Brussels sprout converts!)

 Overhead closeup of sauteed Brussel sprouts and bacon, still in pan, with wooden spoon.